 Starting a Limited Liability Company is a momentous decision and a big step towards business freedom.
 Well done!

-You can now take a break from all of the work that comes with forming an LLC and relax.
-Have some beer or a couple of glasses of wine, or go out to dinner, go on a shopping spree or go on a weekend trip.
+You can now take a break from all the work that comes with forming an LLC and relax.
+Go out to dinner or on a weekend trip.

 But you can’t relax for too long.
 There’s still work to be done so that your Limited Liability Company will have the foundations necessary to become a thriving business in New York.

-The Operating Agreement is an agreement between members of your Limited Liability Company and it provides crucial details that explain how the business should be run.
-It should list each of the LLC members before continuing on to define all of the managerial, financial, structural and operational aspects of your business.
+The Operating Agreement is an agreement between members of your Limited Liability Company and it provides crucial details that explain how the business should run.
+It should list each of the LLC members before continuing on to define the managerial, financial, structural, and operational aspects of your business.

 It’s crucial that your company’s Operating Agreement provides an outline for what should happen when members leave or if a new member joins your Limited Liability Company.
 With this method of designing your Operating Agreement, your company will have instructions for what to do if your LLC members have a disagreement or falling out.

-Your company’s Operating Agreement is one of the most important documents that will be drafted during the infancy of your Limited Liability Company.
+Your company’s Operating Agreement is one of the most important documents you'll draft during the infancy of your Limited Liability Company.
 It clarifies how members will interact with each other and how your business will run.

 From the definitions laid out in this section of the article, it should be pretty plain to see that your business has to run according to the definitions you provide in your Operating Agreement, so if it’s poorly written then your business growth could be stunted and halt any business progress.
 It’s pretty easy to screw up your company’s Operating Agreement by not allowing for things like innovation and change.
 But if you get it right, you’ll see your business take off and flourish without being chained by limiting the instructions for operation.